Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Abstract

 \section{Abstract}

 We develop a novel application of hybrid information divergences to analyze uncertainty in steady-state subsurface flow problems.
 These hybrid information divergences are non-intrusive, goal-oriented uncertainty quantification tools that enable robust, data-informed predictions in support of critical decision tasks such as regulatory assessment and risk management.
 We study the propagation of model-form or epistemic uncertainty with numerical experiments that demonstrate uncertainty quantification bounds for (i) parametric sensitivity analysis and (ii) model misspecification due to sparse data.
-Further, we make connections between the hybrid information divergences and certain concentration inequalities that can be leveraged for efficient computing.
+Further, we make connections between the hybrid information divergences and certain concentration inequalities that can be leveraged for efficient computing and account for any available data through suitable statistical quantities.

 \textbf{Key words.} uncertainty quantification, epistemic, sparse data, data-informed, information divergence, concentration inequalities, sensitivity analysis, model misspecification, random PDE, steady-state flow